List of members of the International Olympic Committee

 This is a list of members of the International Olympic Committee.
 According to the Olympic Charter, the members of the IOC "represent and promote the interests of the IOC and of the Olympic Movement in their countries and in the organisations of the Olympic Movement in which they serve".
-Currently there are 99 members, 43 honorary members and one honour member.
+Currently, there are 107 members, 38 honorary members (1 suspended honorary member), one honorary President and two honour members.

 Current members

 The chairperson of an international organization, who represents an Olympic sport (e.g. the chairman of World Athletics), is represented in the IOC "ex officio" (i.e., because of that position).